MTE API Relay On-Premise Deployment

 Key/Variable Rotation Recommendations

-every 90 days as per security best practices.
+- Rotate the CLIENT_ID_SECRETandOUTBOUND_TOKENevery 90 days as per security best practices.

 Support